Request Free, One-on-one Academic Assessment

 For Students Seeking Tutoring in Lufkin, We Offer:

 One-on-one learning with a certified private in-home tutor

 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

 SchoolTutoring Academy’s tutoring programs for Lufkin students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Lufkin District Curriculum Used in Our In-Home Tutoring Programs

 Lufkin builds success for its students by creating a curriculum that is built upon the Texas Essential Knowledge and Skills.
 The TEKS is a comprehensive framework detailing the learning expectations that students will face in each course at each grade level.
 By having a series of benchmarks which are testable, educators are able to understand the strengths and weaknesses of their students and help each student achieve at a high level in core subjects.
 In high school, the curriculum is enhanced by electives driven by career areas like culinary arts, technology, or engineering.